hyper63/workshops/connect/README.md

 We'll continue building out the "Mario Wiki API".
 We will cover all of the core hyper services.
 The best way to learn is by doing.
 In order to get the most out of these workshops, take the time to actually do the work, not just watch or copy and paste.

-The hyper Data Service is a JSON API that focuses on Document Data Storage, document stores gives developers the ability to keep their business logic clean separated from their services.
-With our JSON API, you can create, read, update and delete JSON Documents.
+The hyper Data Service is a JSON API that focuses on Document Data Storage, document stores gives developers the ability to keep their business logic cleanly separated from the services tier.
+With our JSON API, you can create, read, update, delete, list, and query JSON Documents.
 In the previous workshop, we covered create and read, in this workshop, we will cover update, delete and list.

 ---